moiri/kobold/README.md

 The origin of this project is an idea of the Swiss game designer company [Koboldgames](http://www.koboldgames.ch/home/).
-The animations and images were provided by these nice people and are part of their corporate desgn.
+The animations and images were provided by these nice people and are part of their corporate design.

 Fast Setup
 ----------